 Sustainability and Eco-Friendly Web Design

-Sustainability has emerged as a central concern in front-end web development in 2025.
 As websites and digital services consume increasing amounts of energy, the environmental impact of poorly optimised code, heavy media assets, and inefficient hosting has become more visible.

 Modern users are not only aware of sustainability—they expect it.
 Brands that demonstrate a commitment to digital sustainability enjoy stronger reputations, while search engines are beginning to factor energy efficiency and performance into ranking signals.